Dear Prime Minister, Chancellor, and Secretary of State,

 - We will enable market competition by working with government to harmonise wider data legislation and enable new working practices to drive growth for pensions.

-- We will enable market innovation by setting up an industry data and digital working group seeking a sea change in the maturity of the pensions industry in digital, data and technology unlocking its transformative potential.
+- We will enhance market innovation by setting up an industry data and digital working group seeking a sea change in the maturity of the pensions industry in digital, data and technology unlocking its transformative potential.

 5. Supporting market innovation